Elle Varner

 Gabrielle Serene Varner (born February 12, 1989) is an American singer-songwriter.
-Born into a musical family in Brooklyn, New York and raised in Los Angeles, Varner studied at New York University's Clive Davis Department of Recorded Music.
+Born into a musical family in Brooklyn and raised in Los Angeles, Varner studied at New York University's Clive Davis Department of Recorded Music.
 In October 2009, she signed with RCA Records along with a co-publishing agreement with Sony Music.

 Varner released her debut album, Perfectly Imperfect, in August 2012, preceded by the release of the single "Only Wanna Give It to You".
 The album debuted at number four on the US Billboard Hot 200.

 Early life

 Varner is of Cape Verdean, African American, and Swedish descent, Elle herself has stated "my father is half Swedish and half black, and my mother is 100% Cape Verdean."
 The daughter of Mikelyn Roderick and Jimmy Varner, songwriters and publishers.
 Roderick was a backup vocalist for Barry White; and has written and recorded with Tevin Campbell and Rahsaan Patterson.
 Roderick released an album on the Dome label in 2007.
 Jimmy Varner is a songwriter, producer, and multi-instrumentalist who has collaborated with Gerald Alston, Kool & the Gang, and Will Downing.
 Her parents, together with Stan Sheppard, formed the group By All Means which was a minor success.

 Varner spent most of her childhood sleeping on studio couches, running around green rooms, and watching her parents struggle to make a name in the industry.
 At age six she began to play musical instruments, beginning with the flute, and later she moved on to piano and guitar.
 She attended several music programs including actress Wendy Raquel Robinson's Amazing Grace Conservatory starting at age 11 and Alexander Hamilton High School's Academy of Music's Vocal Jazz Group.
 Varner then attended New York University’s Clive Davis Department of Recorded Music.